 Parkinson’s researchers need accessible and well-characterized laboratory tools to investigate the disease and impact of novel therapeutics.
 MJFF works with contract research organizations to develop and characterize high-quality tools.
-Once new tools are developed, we create or leverage existing practical distribution channels that remove hurdles to their widespread use by academic and industry researchers.
+Once new tools are developed, we create or leverage existing distribution channels to facilitate their widespread use by academic and industry researchers.

 Key Deliverables and Results